w3c/wai-curricula/content/content-author/structure.md

 {% include excol.html type="middle" %}

-Headings and their corresponding rank levels communicate the structure of web pages and documents.
-This helps people with disabilities navigate and identify the different content sections.
+The heading hierarchy communicates the structure of web pages and documents.
+Headings enable people with disabilities to identify and navigate the different content sections.
 Explain different purposes of headings and how to include them.

 When content authors change the visual appearance of headings, they must ensure headings remain accessible visually and non-visually.